3devo/ChildbusBootloader/PROTOCOL.md

 child, things should just work if possible, but at least allow an error message to be shown.

-This protocol is initially designed to talk to a microcontroller on the interface board.
+This protocol was initially designed to talk to a microcontroller on the interface board.
 This microcontroller needs to take action to enable the display before an error message can be shown to the user, so this protocol contains some special provisions for this case (e.g. the `POWER_UP_DISPLAY`